 WUC's are an opportunity for New Zealand tertiary student-athletes to excel in their sports and take on the best student-athletes in the world.

 Note, only UTSNZ can make entries to the World University Championships on behalf of New Zealand teams, athletes and officials.

-If interested in sending teams/athletes to a WUC event, NSOs and/or university members must complete and submit an Expression of Interest form the year preceding the event (eg, July 2019 for a 2020 Championship) or contact UTSNZ to discuss.
+If interested in sending teams/athletes to a WUC event, NSOs and/or university members should contact UTSNZ to discuss.